We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Located on the south coast and within a 2 hour drive of Cape Town, Hermanus and Gansbaai are amongst the world's leading destinations for both land-based and boat-based whale watching.
 From June to December each year, whales can be seen as close as 20m from the shore and can come right up to the side of the whale watching boats.

-138 Marine is a luxurious, upmarket beachfront guest house with spectacular sea front views, and just a stone's throw from a quaint assortment of village restaurants, craft markets, boutiques, bars, art galleries, charming little shops, and unspoiled beaches, as well as 2 popular golf courses.
+138 Marine is a luxurious, upmarket beachfront guest house with spectacular sea views.
+It is situated just a stone's throw from a quaint assortment of village restaurants, craft markets, boutiques, bars, art galleries, charming little shops and unspoiled beaches, as well as two popular golf courses.

 There are 6 designer double rooms, each individually decorated and luxuriously fitted.
 No attention to detail has been spared in the superbly stylish decor.
-Under-floor heating, his and hers basins, heated towel rails, satellite TV, and free wireless internet access are all part of your package here.
+Under-floor heating, his and hers basins, heated towel rails, satellite TV and free Wi-Fi access are all part of your package here.

 |Room:||1 x Luxury Room (Abalone Room)|